Skip to main content

 https://github.com/TencentCloudBase/cloudbase-examples/tree/master/cloudbaserun/php

-Create a new directory named helloworld-php and navigate into it:
+Create a new directory named helloworld-php and change to this directory:

 mkdir helloworld-php